-Replacement parts must be ordered from the local Applied Air representative.
-All warranty parts will be shipped the least expensive way from Applied Air.
+Replacement parts must be ordered from the local representative.
+All warranty parts will be shipped the least expensive way from the factory.
 Warranty parts must be returned prepaid within 30 days.
 Credit will be issued if the part is complete, defective, and returned on time.